Big Dave McLean

 Buy CD's from our secure server, or digitally direct from iTunes or Zunior

-Juno-nominated Canadian blues legend Big Dave McLean swears he didn’t set out to make a record with a theme, but there are a lot of spiritual references on his brand new Steve Dawson-produced recording, Better the Devil you Know.
+Juno-nominated Canadian blues legend Big Dave McLean swears he didn’t set out to make a record with a theme.

 From gospel-tinged blues numbers to tributes to dearly departed loved ones, the songs on this album betray Dave’s roots as the son of a Presbyterian minister – while also giving the Devil his due, figuratively speaking.